seanjyu/cs6240-project-test/README.md

-Spark WordCount Demo
+Project Testing

-Example code for CS6240
+See code in src/main/scala/project

 Author
 -----------